alialkhatib/alialkhatib.github.io/_drafts/2020-05-01-digital-contact-tracing.md

 This isn't to say that absolute location tracking is the right approach, or that proximal tracking is a misstep, but that this distinction misses the point and fails to address the concern - we need laws that guarantee against the use of any data we collect for anything other than the confidential care of COVID-19.
 And we need to earn the trust of people giving us that data - something Clearview, Palantir, and arguably tech companies in general are inherently incapable of doing, given their business models of advertising and data mining that motivate their very existence.

+*We need real guarantees of protection against the use of this data for any purpose beyond the containment of COVID-19; we don't need clever technologies to make the only hurdle preventing others from abusing our data a puzzle.*

 ### These are just the beginning of the issues